 Table of contents

-Neptune is the most lightweight experiment management tool available on the market.
-It’s an excellent tracking platform for any data scientist.
-The software easily integrates with your workflow and offers an extensive range of tracking features.
+Neptune is a metadata store for MLOps.
+It’s an excellent metadata tracking platform for any data science team.
+The software easily integrates with your workflow and offers an extensive range of metadata tracking features.

-You can use it to track, retrieve, and analyze experiments but also to share them with a team and managers.
+It gives you a central place to log, store, display, organize, compare, and query all metadata generated during the machine learning lifecycle.
 Additionally, Neptune is very flexible, works with many other frameworks, and thanks to its stable user interface, it enables great scalability (to millions of runs).

 Neptune – summary:

-- Provides user management and organization with a different organization, projects, and user roles
+- Provides user management and organization with different organization, projects, and user roles

 - Fast and beautiful UI with a lot of capabilities to organize runs in groups, save custom dashboard views and share them with the team

-- You can use a hosted app to avoid all the hassle with maintaining yet another tool (or have it deployed on your on-prem infrastructure)
+- You can use a hosted app to avoid all the hassle of maintaining yet another tool (or have it deployed on your on-prem infrastructure)

 - Enjoy extensive experiment tracking and visualization capabilities (resource consumption, scrolling through lists of images)